 12. Fertilize Plants at Right Time in Right Proportion

 Incorrect quantity and type of fertilizer can harm your plants.
 Always follow the instructions on the label and feed accordingly.
 As a general rule of thumb, fertilize the plants during spring to fall when they’re in the growth phase.

 13. Get Rid of Pests & Diseases

-Discoloration of foliage, curled, or folded leaves is the basic sign of pests and diseases.
+Discoloration of foliage, curled or folded leaves are the basic signs of pests and diseases.
 Find out the reason for the pest invasion and disease outbreak and go for a solution according to the need.
 If you’re into organic gardening, you can try neem oil or a mild water soap solution for some time regularly to get the result.

 Also Read: How Rusty Nails Can Save Your Dying Plants